nmaguiar/openaf-docs/docs/guides/medium/how-to-use-openaf-from-notepad.md

+---
+layout: default
+title: "Medium: How to use OpenAF from Notepad++"
+parent: Guides
+grand_parent: OpenAF docs
+---

 # How to use OpenAF from Notepad++

 It's possible to use Notepad++ to run and debug OpenAF scripts.
 To set it up just follow the steps: